Ampquartz

 Plywood, on the other hand, can be more difficult to cut and shape due to its multiple layers and natural variations in density.
 However, plywood is generally more flexible than MDF, making it easier to bend and shape into curves and molding.

-Screwing and Fastening
+Screwing and Fastening (Choose wisely)

 Both MDF and plywood are easy to screw and fasten, but they require different techniques.